SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

 }
 ```

+The `eureka:instance:port` setting is the port on which the service is registered.
+The hostName portion is determined automatically at runtime.
+The `eureka:client:shouldFetchRegistry` setting instructs the client NOT to fetch the registry as the app does not need to discover services.
+It only wants to register a service.
+The default for the `shouldFetchRegistry` setting is true.

-The samples and most templates are already setup to read from `appsettings.json`, see [Reading Configuration Values](#reading-configuration-values) for more information on reading configuration values.
+The samples and most templates are already set up to read from `appsettings.json`.
+See [Reading Configuration Values](#reading-configuration-values) for more information about reading configuration values.

 ### 1.2.3 Cloud Foundry

-When you want to use a Eureka Server on Cloud Foundry and you have installed [Spring Cloud Services](https://docs.pivotal.io/spring-cloud-services/1-5/common/index.html), you can create and bind a instance of the server to the application using the Cloud Foundry CLI as follows:
+When you want to use a Eureka Server on Cloud Foundry and you have installed [Spring Cloud Services](https://docs.pivotal.io/spring-cloud-services/1-5/common/index.html), you can create and bind a instance of the server to the application by using the Cloud Foundry CLI, as follows:

 ```bash
 > # Create eureka server instance named `myDiscoveryService`